FAQ and Answers

-- A. SUS 303, Nitrided products, Plated products, Cast iron with extremely large pin holes, etc. We will work with you in detail to come up with the best possible solution for your requirement(s).
+- A. Pure copper, Nitrided products, Plated products, Cast iron with extremely large pin holes, etc. We will work with you in detail to come up with the best possible solution for your requirement(s).

 - Q.Is it possible to harden (temper) cast iron FC200 and FC250 by Laser Hardening?

 - A.You cannot temper cast iron with normal hardening or frame hardening, but it is possible with Laser Hardening.

 It is possible because Laser Hardening reaches the required high temperature to temper cast iron rapidly as well as self-cooling down very quickly.